uf0o/nastia-antidisasm-antideb/README.md

-# nastia_antidisasm
+# nastia antidisasm/antidebug techniques

+## nastia_antideb - A portable x64 universal antidebugger

+What it does:
+- Enable the Trap Flag for x64 processes
+- Take decision based on debugger presence.
+- Template for x64 + intergrate MASM

-A tiny but effective ELF anti-disassembler
+## nastia_antidis - A tiny but effective ELF anti-disassembler

 | inspired by the original work from 'liveoverflow'|